 c.
 Schools and Departments

 Schools and departments are responsible for ensuring that expenditures are (1) reasonable and necessary; (2) consistent with established university policies and practices applicable to the work of the university, including instruction, research, and public service; and (3) consistent with sponsor or donor expenditure restrictions.
 Individuals with a delegated financial approval role must complete mandatory training prior to approving transactions; see Guide Memo 3.2.1: Authorizing Expenditures.
-Individuals with access to online financial information also must adhere to expectations outlined in a Confidentiality Statement, which must be signed bi-annually.
+See Fingate for the training information and requirements that must be completed to access systems that facilitate financial transaction approval.
 For more information, refer to Financial Systems and Reporting Authority on the Fingate website.

 d.
 Office of the Vice President for Business Affairs and Chief Financial Officer